sbt/sbt/src/sphinx/Detailed-Topics/Understanding-incremental-recompilation.rst

 .. warning:: Enabling the ``apiDebug`` option increases significantly
              memory consumption and degrades performance of the incremental compiler.
-The underlaying reason is that in order to produce meaningful debugging information about interface differences incremental compiler has to retain the full representation of the interface instead of just
+The underlying reason is that in order to produce meaningful debugging information about interface differences incremental compiler has to retain the full representation of the interface instead of just